Sherlock Holmes film review

 The friendship is strong nevertheless and withstands quite a lot of conflict that occurs throughout the film including Sherlock Holmes' disapproval of Dr. Watson's preparing to move away as he is becoming engaged to be married.

-The way Sherlock Holmes acts throughout the film is quite comedic and it makes the movie very entertaining.
+The way the character Sherlock Holmes acts throughout the film is quite comedic and it makes Sherlock Holmes the movie very entertaining.

 After one case, he becomes a bit of a hermit not leaving his home for two weeks and tinkering with various experiments even getting his pet dog involved as he tries various drugs and anecdotes.